LucvandenBrand/Tiled2GBA/README.md

 You can download binary releases for Linux [here](https://github.com/LucvandenBrand/Tiled2GBA/releases).

 ## Usage
+Tiled2GBA can generate both compilable C code and appendable binary data.
+The latter is recommended (no need to recompile your project for changes in assets), and can be used with [GBFS](http://www.pineight.com/gba/#gbfs) in order to access it (see the example).

+### Generating C code
 Simply call `Tiled2GBA` from your command prompt, and provide a `map.tmx` and `map.c map.h` as input and output parameters respectively.
 For example, `Tiled2GBA assets/map.tmx src/map.c src/map.h` would output compilable C code
 into the `src` folder.

+### Generating binary data
+Simply call `Tiled2GBA` from your command prompt, and provide a `map.tmx` and `map.bin` as input and output parameters respectively.
+For example, `Tiled2GBA assets/map.tmx assets/map.bin` would output appendable binary data into the `assets` folder.

 You can use the `--help` command for more information.